Copying for educational purposes

 Staff of educational institutions are permitted to reproduce and communicate portions of published literary, dramatic, musical or artistic works.
 This covers hard copy and digital reproduction and communication (e.g. placing online).
-This copying is done under the protection of the Part VB statutory licence with Copyright Agency Limited (CAL).
+This copying is done under the protection of the statutory licence agreement with Copyright Agency (CA).

 The educational copying provisions are subject to a number of conditions: